An Improved Method for Coupling Hydrodynamics with Astrophysical Reaction Networks: Numerical Methodology

 \subsection{Strang Splitting}

 In the Strang splitting~\citep{strang:1968} flavor of operator splitting, we first integrate the system with reactions terms only (no advection) over $\Delta t/2$, then integrate the advection terms only (no reactions) over $\Delta t$, and finally integrate the reaction terms only over $\Delta t/2$.
+The staggering of the reactive update means the hydro implicitly sees a time-centered reactive source, making the update second-order accurate in time.
 This flow is illustrated in Figure~\ref{fig:strang_flowchart}.

 In the absence of advective terms, our reaction system appears as just $d\Uc/dt = \Rb(\Uc)$, or:

 Notice that in the Strang formulation density is held constant when reacting.
 We can write the energy equation as: